Very low frequency: Antennas

-A major practical drawback to the VLF band is that because of the length of the waves, full size resonant antennas (half wave dipole or quarter wave monopole antennas) cannot be built because of their physical height.
+A major practical drawback of the VLF band is that because of the length of the waves, full size resonant antennas (half wave dipole or quarter wave monopole antennas) cannot be built because of their physical height.
 Vertical antennas must be used because VLF waves propagate in vertical polarization, but a quarter-wave vertical antenna at 30 kHz (10 km wavelength) would be 2.5 km high.
 So practical transmitting antennas are electrically short, a small fraction of the length at which they would be self-resonant.
 Due to their low radiation resistance (often less than one ohm) they are inefficient, radiating only 10% to 50% of the transmitter power at most, with the rest of the power dissipated in the antenna/ground system resistances.
 Very high power transmitters (~1 megawatt) are required for long-distance communication, so the efficiency of the antenna is an important factor.

 VLF transmitting antennas

-High power VLF transmitting stations use capacitively-loaded monopole antennas.
+High power VLF transmitting stations use capacitively-toploaded monopole antennas.
 These are very large wire antennas, up to several kilometers long.
 They consist of a series of steel radio masts, linked at the top with a network of cables, often shaped like an umbrella or clotheslines.
 Either the towers themselves or vertical wires serve as monopole radiators, and the horizontal cables form a capacitive top-load to increase the current in the vertical wires, increasing the radiated power and efficiency of the antenna.
 High-power stations use variations on the umbrella antenna such as the "delta" and "trideco" antennas, or multiwire flattop (triatic) antennas.
 For low-power transmitters, inverted-L and T antennas are used.

 Due to the low radiation resistance, to minimize power dissipated in the ground these antennas require extremely low resistance ground (Earthing) systems, consisting of radial networks of buried copper wires under the antenna.
-To minimize dielectric losses in the soil, the ground conductors are buried shallowly, only a few inches in the ground, and the ground surface near the antenna is protected by copper ground screens.
+To minimize dielectric losses in the soil, the ground conductors are buried shallowly, only a few inches in the ground, and the ground surface near the antenna is sometimes protected by copper ground screens.
 Counterpoise systems have also been used, consisting of radial networks of copper cables supported several feet above the ground under the antenna.